flutter/website/src/cookbook/effects/drag-a-widget.md

 Notice that the type of item dropped on `DragTarget` must match the type of the item dragged from `LongPressDraggable`.
-If the types are not compatible, then the `onAccept` method isn't invoked.
+If the types are not compatible, then the `onAcceptWithDetails` method isn't invoked.

 With a `DragTarget` widget configured to accept your desired data, you can now transmit data from one part